fusioncharts/dev_centre_docs/chart-guide/standard-charts/scroll-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/t3SKj/) to edit the scroll stacked column 2D chart.

+## Scroll Stacked Bar 2D Chart

+Let's create a scroll stacked bar 2D chart.
+The example will plot the sales comparison w.r.t. the products and services for FY 2018-FY 2019.

+To render a scroll stacked bar chart in 2D, change the value of the `type` attribute to `scrollStackedBar2D`.

+For a detailed list of attributes, refer to the [chart attributes](/chart-attributes/scrollstackedbar2d) page of the scroll stacked bar 2D chart.

+A scroll stacked bar 2D chart looks like:

+LIVE CHART

+Click here to edit the above chart.

 ## Scroll Combination 2D Chart

 Now, we will create a scroll combination 2D chart to plot the revenue and the profit earned, in dollars, and the profit for FY 2017-FY 2018.